EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

  and the United States.](Figures/world_records.png){width="5.0in" height="2.5194444444444444in"}

- We obtained a total of 3009 records about trophic relationships (ESM II), with Acari contributing with 2218 records (73,71%), and within this number, the majority (50.63%) correspond to Sarcoptiformes.
-At the species level, 168 records were Collembola, and 422 records were Acari.
-At the genus level, 572 records were found.
-The family level adds 210 records with 51 different families out of the total of 161 families identified in this review.
+We obtained a total of 3015 records on trophic relationships (ESM II), with Acari contributing 2218 records (73.57%), and within this number, the majority (50.86%) corresponds to Sarcoptiformes.
+According to the taxonomic resolution, data of 170 species, 30 genera and 2 families of Collembola and 412 species, 131 genera and 49 families of Acari were obtained.

 ### Methods used for trophic resources identification